Cleaning, sanding, and staining a deck and a balcony. South 40th Street, Lincoln, NE

-I recommend to my clients that they give their “new” deck adequate time to cure up before putting their grill and furniture back.
+I recommend that my clients give their "new" deck adequate time to cure up before putting back their grill and furniture.

 And here it is - all done!

-I am back at clients’ request in November of 2017.
-And this is how the deck looks like:
+I am back at the clients' request in November of 2017.
+And this is what the deck looks like:

-There are obvious signs of wear such as fading and minor substrate exposure, but overall most surfaces are in a good shape.
+There are obvious signs of wear, such as fading and minor substrate exposure, but overall most surfaces are in good shape.
 There is no rot or significant wood deterioration, except for a few new surface checks due to aging:

-It is best to refinish the decking, treads, rail caps and fascia now.
+It is best to refinish the decking, treads, rail caps, and fascia.
 The spindles and posts will be just fine for another couple of years after a few minor touch-ups.

 I will spare you from detailed documentation this time since the preparation process is practically the same.
-Here is the surface that is ready for staining:
+This is the surface that is ready for staining:

 As previously, two thin coats of stain are applied to ensure uniform appearance and longevity:

 Will the stain last for another 6 years?
 Time will tell.
-But I would have no reservations to bet on it.
+But I would have no reservations about betting on it.